 Ten Unique Places to Stay in Australia

-With the days becoming longer and weather increasingly warmer, it's time to head outside and experience the great outdoors and start exploring.
+With travellers staying a little closer to home and COVID restrictions easing, it's time to plan to head outside and experience the great outdoors and get ready to start exploring very soon.
 Australia is a vast and beautiful place with hidden gems that are waiting to be uncovered.
 Here are our top 10 picks for you.

 1. Homestay in Arnhem Land, Nhulunbuy, Northern Territory